-An unidentified volunteer checks on animals Thursday, July 18, 2013 at the Humane Society of Pinellas in Clearwater.
-The organization recently received a grant from the ASPCA to form a team of volunteers and staff that could deal with animals in crisis during a disaster, such as a hurricane.
-CHRIS URSO/STAFF
+Volunteers bathe Mabel at the Humane Society of Pinellas on Thursday.
+The organization has received a grant from the ASPCA to form a team of volunteers and staff to deal with animal emergencies resulting from natural disasters and man-made woes such as hoarding. chris urso/staff

 BY SARA DRUMM Tribune correspondent